 Your users will be able to manage and edit the posts in the front end, submit new posts, etc.

-Download Universal Frontend Editor Plugin - or - Check the features
+You can download the plugin here: Download Universal Frontend Editor Plugin - or - Check the features